pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 One useful technique when testing is coverage mark: the ability to mark a certain branch in the code, and then have a test assert "_that_ branch was called in this test."
 Much of what Fil4prod does is pretending to be exactly the same as normal `malloc()` while doing something slightly different internally for tracking purposes.
-Coverage mark make sure black box test are hitting the right code path.
+Coverage marks allow me to ensure black-box tests are hitting the right code path.

 For more details [see here](https://ferrous-systems.com/blog/coverage-marks/).